EphemeralSpace/docs/src/design/masks/crew/animal-hater.md

 ## Concept

-The Animal Hater must seek out and Eliminate small creatures on the station, including pets.
+The Animal Hater must seek out and eliminate small creatures on the station, including pets.

 ## Abilities